Medical and Dental Expense Deductions

 Tax Tip: Have Your Employer Deduct Health Insurance Premiums Pre-Tax Under a §125 Plan

 If you are an employee, a much better way to save on health insurance premiums is to have your employer deduct the premiums pre-tax, which it can do if it has a §125 plan.
-Most employers do have this plan, but if they do not, it is very easy to establish.
-Most employees pay a significant percentage of the health insurance premium out of their own pockets.
+Most employers have this plan, but if they do not, it is very easy to establish.
+Most employees pay a big percentage of the health insurance premium out of their own pockets.
 These premiums can only be deducted as a medical expense deduction subject to the 7.5% AGI floor, and even then, only as an itemized deduction.
 So if the employee does not itemize deductions, which most do not, then the health insurance premiums cannot be deducted at all.
 However, if the employer deducted the employee's share of the premium pre-tax under the §125 plan, then both the employer and the employee will save significantly on taxes, since the premiums will not be subject either to the payroll tax or to the marginal tax rate of the employee.

 Example: you pay $250 per month, for a total of $3000 per year.
 Your marginal tax rate is 15%.
 Therefore: